ale206/ModularNet/README.md

 For more details and in-depth explanations about the solution, please visit the **[Wiki section](https://github.com/ale206/ModularNet/wiki)**.

 I welcome contributions and feedback!
-If you have ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.
+If you have ideas, suggestions, or improvements, feel free to open an issue, submit a pull request, or write in the **[Discussions section](https://github.com/ale206/ModularNet/discussions)**.
 Your input helps make this project better for everyone.